Letter of Recommendation Template

 For a letter that mentions the applicant’s personality, you can write a Personal Letter of Recommendation.
 This letter can be written for someone applying to be a tenant, for a job, or another type of vacancy.

-It should be written by someone who knows the applicant well, and is a reputable person.
-You should be able to vouch for the applicant’s respectability, and state if they have good a character.
+It should be written by someone who knows the applicant well and is trustworthy.
+You should confirm the applicant's good character.

 In most cases, a personal friend writes this type of Recommendation Letter.